ACCESS and DISABILITY RESOURCES

 Before we meet

 To request accommodations, you meet with a learning specialist who speaks to you about your unique situation and needs.
+Ideally, this meeting takes place two to four months before the start of term.
 Here are some ways you can prepare for that meeting.

 Gather documentation of your disability that has been prepared by a licensed professional and that describes your current functioning.
-Then, bring this documentation to the meeting.
+Then, share this documentation with us via the Initial Consultation form or by emailing it to myaccess@macewan.ca.

 If you have a stable condition, you may be able to provide documentation that is not recent.